zeticous/main/docs/UserGuide.md

 ### 2.13.
 Saving the data
-Task manager data are saved in the hard disk automatically after any command that changes the data.<br>
+Task manager data are saved in the hard disk automatically after any mutating command, {add,mark,edit,clear}, which changes the data.<br>
-There is no need to save manually. <br>
+Therefore, there is no need to save manually. <br>

 ## 3. FAQ